smudgedpasta/Portal/README.md

 # Portal

-Just a simple Discord bot for a private server, largely reusing code made for my bigger bot Dottie.
+Just a simple Discord bot for a private server, written in discord.py without discord.ext.

 # Credits

-Ora-Allagis of course for making the character and the bots profile image.
+Ora-Allagis for making the character and the bots profile image.
+Thomas Xin for help with code.